← Return to Blog

 It’s also important to build some time into your itinerary for rest.
 Even on active vacations where you’re hiking and mountain biking, give yourself time to breathe.
 Schedule a day of rest when you arrive to get over jetlag, or plan to get some extra sleep partway through your trip when you’ve been on the move for a few days.

 Leave gaps in your daily schedule so you can take advantage of unexpected opportunities like the theater performance in a park you stumbled across.
-Sit at the café for an extra hour and watch the people for no other reason than the weather is nice and you’re enjoying yourself.
+Sit at the café for an extra hour and watch the people for no other reason than because the weather is nice and you’re enjoying yourself.
 You might be surprised how rejuvenating and fulfilling it can be to just go with the flow.

 Finally, if you’re used to exercising at home, try to stay active when you travel.
-That doesn’t mean you keep up your habit of a five-mile run every morning.
+That doesn’t mean you have to keep up your habit of a five-mile run every morning.
 Just take an extra walk along the beach, or enjoy some yoga and stretching in the evening to help your body stay limber and your mind focused.

 For more, check out these nine practices to keep you healthy and happy when you travel or try our guide to wellness retreats.